pixop/video-compare/README.md

 ## Build

-Compile and link the source code into the `video-compare` executable stored in the current directory:
+Compile the source code:

     make

-To perform a system wide installation of `video-compare`:
+The linked `video-compare` executable will be created in the soure code directory.
+To perform a system wide installation:

     make install